allan-bonadio/squishy_electron_4/README.txt

 I had to upgrade my Python to 3.9.5, otherwise the 'install' wouldn't work.
 And then, add the 'certificates'.

 I think it installs its own version of Python 3.9.2 (after I installed 3.9.5), and also its own version of node 14.15.5, which I also already have installed with nvm.
-Should figure out a way to get rid of that someday.
+Should figure out a way to better coexist with that someday.

 oh yeah, here:
 emsdk uninstall node-14.15.5-64bit